AyeCode/invoicing/readme.txt

 == Changelog ==

 = 2.1.7 =
+* Sometimes invoice user not changeable for manual invoices - FIXED

+= 2.1.7 =
 * Lots of customers causes the invoices screen to hang - FIXED
 * New invoice emails not sent for invoices created via admin - FIXED
 * Philippines misspelled - UPDATED